system-zero/system-zero/data/docs/la.md

 # Array declaration:

+  # first form
     var ar = [1, 2, 3]

+  # second form
-  Array declaration and assignment syntax with predefined length and type:
+   Array declaration and assignment syntax with a predefined length and type:
-  (note that with current code, this method should execute faster)
+   (note that with current code, this method should execute faster than the
+    above, since the above requires first a "light" parsing, to determinate the length of the array, and then the "real" evaluation)

     array string ar[3] = ["holidays", "in", "cambodia"]